sdondley/ClimateChangeChat/Vimkiki::Files.md

 * Just not sure if I'm using `TWEAK` right or not
     * I thought `TWEAK` took same arguments as new constructor
         * I don't appear to need any arguments, though

+### What did we learn?
+* Raku is still a little rough around the edges
+    * Probably somewhat expected
+        * It's fairly new
+        * It's a huge, complex language
+* if you're a beginner
+    * You can kill a lot of time banging your head on a problem
+    * probably best to go with what works immedately and move on
+        * on the other hand
+            * my diligence brought attention to a problem
+            * while frustrating, you can learn a lot during the process